The Affect Schools Have on Home Values

 Realtor.com surveyed home buyers to determine how they viewed school performance as a part of their overall buying strategy.
 What they found in their study showed that a surprising number of people are willing to give up things to get within the boundaries of a good school district.

-Beyond sacrificing things in their home purchase, buyers were willing to pay more money for a home in a good school district.
+Beyond sacrificing things in home purchases, buyers were willing to pay more for a home in a good school district.
 One out of five of those surveyed said they would pay between six and ten percent more for a home – and one out of ten people surveyed stated that they’d go even higher, paying up to 20 percent more for a home with access to the right schools.

 Certain towns in the Metrowest Massachusetts area command a much higher price for an identical home in a city that does not have the same cache for their school systems.